zmwangx/dotfiles/HALLOFSHAME.md

 # Homedir Hall of Shame

-Here are a list of projects that insist on living in the home directory and are either hard or impossible to move or factor.
+Here are a list of projects that insist on living in the home directory and whose dotfiles or dotdirs are either hard or impossible to move or factor.

 ## TL;DR / Table of Shames